 ˈʃqɨ.wɨn | 'to fly out / pop off' |

-Finally, stress assignment is affected by the prosodic word.
-Abaev (1964) noted that stress shifts occur in when nouns are definite.
-While stress is sensitive to larger sentential contexts, this notion of prosodic word can account for such stress shifts caused by definite and indefinite distinctions.
-When possessive clitics such as /mə/ 'my' occur with a noun, the stress falls on the first syllable of the noun rather than the second syllable.
-Compare /fə.ˈrətʰ/ 'axe' to /mə ˈfə.rətʰ/ 'my axe'.
-With the notion of prosodic word, the possessive clitic becomes part of the word and the stress window shifts so that [ˈfə] is the second syllable.
-From there, stress is assigned as before.
-Since the first syllable [mə] contains a weak vowel, stress occurs on the second syllable [ˈfə].
+Finally, it must be noted that the domain for stress assignment is often larger than the morphological word (Abaev 1964).
+For instance, when possessive clitics such as /mə/ 'my' precede a noun, it is counted as part of the word for stress assignment purposes.
+Therefore, the stress falls on the first syllable of the noun even if the first vowel of the noun is a short vowel.
 This also occurs on complex predicates.
-The light verb /kʰə.ˈnɨn/ 'to do, to make' receives stress on the second syllable as expected.
-However, when nonverbal elements are included, the stress pattern accomodates them.
-If the non-verbal element contains a strong vowel (e.g. /ˈtʰaʁd kʰə.nɨn/) the nonverbal element is stressed.
-If the nonverbal element contains a weak vowel, the first syllable of the light verb is stressed (e.g. /wəj ˈkʰə.nɨn/).
-More examples are given below.
+The light verb /kəˈnɨn/ 'to do, to make' receives stress on the second syllable as expected.
+However, when nonverbal elements are included, they behave as part of the same stress assignment domain.
+If the non-verbal element contains a strong vowel (e.g. /ˈtaʁd kə.nɨn/) the nonverbal element is stressed.
+If the nonverbal element contains a weak vowel, the first syllable of the light verb is stressed (e.g. /wəj ˈkə.nɨn/).

 Ossetian has lost grammatical gender distinction, but has a rich case system which is in part inherited from Old Iranian.
 There are nine cases in Ossetian (nominative, genitive, dative, allative, ablative, incessive, adessive, equative, and comitative).
 Case morphology is agglutinative for the most part.
-As a result, the nine-case system is not particularly complex on the surface.
+As a result, the nine-case system is not particularly complex in terms of its morphological character.

 Case